HowToBeCalculated/GoGreenApp/README.md

 * Creating the ERD,
 * Utilizing Postman and APIs,
 * Mastering technologies like MUI and React, and
-* Setting up the backend using Flask and SQLAlchemy.
+* Setting up the backend using Flask, SQLAlchemy, and Alembic.

 ## What's next
 Our journey doesn't end here.
 We have exciting plans for the future of our project: